Police file terrorism charges against Pakistan's Imran Khan

 Associated Press

-ISLAMABAD (AP) — Pakistani police have filed terrorism charges against former Prime Minister Imran Khan, authorities said Monday, escalating political tensions in the country as he holds mass rallies seeking to return to office.
+ISLAMABAD (AP) — Pakistani police have filed terrorism charges against former Prime Minister Imran Khan, authorities said Monday, escalating political tensions in the country as the ousted premier holds mass rallies seeking to return to office.

-The terrorism charges come over a speech Khan gave in Islamabad in which he vowed to sue police officers and a female judge and alleged that a close aide had been tortured after his arrest.
+The terrorism charges came over a speech Khan gave in Islamabad on Saturday in which he vowed to sue police officers and a female judge and alleged that a close aide had been tortured after his arrest.

 Khan came to power in 2018, promising to break the pattern of family rule in Pakistan.
 His opponents contend he was elected with help from the powerful military, which has ruled the country for half of its 75-year history.

 Khan alleged without providing evidence that the Pakistani military took part in a U.S. plot to oust him.
-Washington, the Pakistani military and the government of Khan’s successor, Prime Minister Shahbaz Sharif, all have denied that.
-Khan also has been carrying out a series of mass rallies trying to pressure Sharif’s government.
+Washington, the Pakistani military and the government of Khan’s successor, Prime Minister Shahbaz Sharif, have all denied that.
+Meanwhile, Khan has been carrying out a series of mass rallies trying to pressure Sharif’s government.

+In his latest speech Sunday night at a rally in the city of Rawalpindi outside of Islamabad, Khan said so-called “neutrals” were behind the recent crackdown against his party.
+He has in the past used the phrase “neutrals” for the military.

+“A plan has been made to place our party against the wall.
+I assure you, that the Sri Lankan situation is going to happen here,” Khan threatened, referencing the recent economic protests that toppled that island nation’s government. ”

+“Now we are following law and constitution.
+But when a political party strays from that path, the situation inside Pakistan, who will stop the public?
+There are 220 million people.”

+Khan’s party has been holding mass protests, but Pakistan’s government and security forces fear the former cricket star’s popularity still could draw millions out to the street.
+That could further pressure the nuclear-armed nation as it struggles to secure a $7 billion bailout from the International Monetary Fund amid an economic crisis, exacerbated by rising global food prices due in part by Russia’s war on Ukraine.

-On Sunday, the internet-access advocacy group NetBlocks said internet services in the country blocked access to YouTube after Khan broadcast a live speech on the platform despite a ban issued by the Pakistan Electronic Media Regulatory Authority.
+On Sunday, the internet-access advocacy group NetBlocks said internet services in the country blocked access to YouTube after Khan broadcast the speech on the platform despite a ban issued by the Pakistan Electronic Media Regulatory Authority.

 Associated Press writer Jon Gambrell in Dubai, United Arab Emirates, contributed to this report.